webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## 1.03 Given a scenario, apply the CHANGE CONTROL process throughout the project life cycle

-briefly explain each topic from the book CompTIA Project+ Study Guide, 3rd Edition ISBN 978-1-119-89245-8:

 - CHANGE CONTROL::Project-specific change control::Create/receive change requests
-  Change Conrtol: A formal process for managing any alterations to the project baseline (approved plan).
+  - Change Control: A formal process for managing any alterations to the project baseline (approved plan).
 It ensures proper evaluation, approval, and implementation of changes while minimizing disruption.
   - Create/Receive Change Requests: Anyone can propose changes through a formal request document.
 - CHANGE CONTROL::Project-specific change control::Document requests in the change control log
   - Document Requests: Log all requests in a Change Control Log (CCL) for tracking and analysis.